KWaldt/value-objects/README.md

 ## Variable Settings
 * Default Value: The value the ScriptableObject is reset to at game start.
+* Description: Not accessible in scripts - that one's just for you in case the variable name isn't clear enough.
+* ID: GUID, auto-generated on creation.
+If you duplicate the ScriptableObject please hit the "Generate" button for a new ID.
+  * You don't necessarily need the ID, but it works well with save systems.
+In that case you might also want to write a checker to make sure that they are all unique.
 * IntObject: Optiona minimum value.
 Useful for things like health that should never fall below zero.

 ## In Scripts / UnityEvents